magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 ### Amazon Pay

-*  Clicking **Return to standard checkout** just before completing checkout with Amazon Pay now returns the shopper to the checkout page that displays all payment methods available to her.
+*  Clicking **Return to standard checkout** just before completing checkout with Amazon Pay now returns the shopper to the checkout page that displays all payment methods available the shopper.
 Previously, no payment methods were displayed.

 ### Analytics